sciguy16/recipes/README.md

 ## How to use/build

-Your system must have access to `pdflatex` and GNU Make.
+Your system must have access to `pdflatex`, GNU Make (other makes probably work too), and the mighty ed text editor.
 There are two supported use cases: building all of the recipe PDFs in one go, or building them individually.

 ### Build all at once